If you are new to the country or if you have moved here from elsewhere in the UK, it can be somewhat overwhelming.

 For the latest information, it is best to go straight to HMRC where you can read all about it as well as get going.

-My accountant, Gregg Pilcher, was instrumental in helping me not just with accounting as self-employed, but also when I set up my educational consultancy as a limited company.
-He helped set it all up with HMRC and he also does the accounting for Magus Education.
+Karin’s accountant, Gregg Pilcher, has been instrumental in helping her not just with accounting as self-employed, but also when she set up NW8-mums and her educational consultancy Magus Education as limited companies.
+He helped set it all up with HMRC and he also does the accounting.

 Kath Sloggett is a local mother and career coach.
 Her company Runneth can help with anything business related from starting a business to changing careers.
 She and her team help men and women at all different parts of their working life from working with grad students to those nearing retirement.
 She has helped many NW8-mums and dads.